 These outreach activities support the long-term recovery needs of warriors by reintroducing them and their families to the unique bonds experienced during military service.
 By creating the opportunity to form these friendships – in settings that accommodate physical injuries and social anxieties – the potential for isolation is lessened.
 In a WWP survey of the injured warriors it serves, more than half of survey respondents (51.7 percent) talked with fellow Operation Enduring Freedom, Operation Iraqi Freedom, or Operation New Dawn veterans to address their mental health issues.

 "My family and I have benefited from doing things outside of our comfort zones and normal routines," Katie said.
 "It means increased confidence and better social and coping skills.
 We've learned a lot, and we have been able to share that information with the friends we have made."

 WWP staff members interacted with attendees throughout the evening, advising them of additional services to assist in their recovery processes.
-They learned about how the Combat Stress Recovery Program addresses cognitive and mental health issues following deployment, and how the Warriors to Work® program bridges the gap between injured veterans and civilian employers.
+They learned about how the Warriors to Work® program bridges the gap between injured veterans and civilian employers.
 Through the generosity of donors, these resources, programs, and outreach activities are available to warriors and family members at no cost to them.

 About Wounded Warrior Project

 The mission of Wounded Warrior Project® (WWP) is to honor and empower Wounded Warriors.
 WWP connects wounded warriors and their families to valuable resources and one another, serves them through a variety of free programs and services, and empowers them to live life on their own terms.
 WWP is a national, nonpartisan organization headquartered in Jacksonville, Florida.
 To get involved and learn more, visit woundedwarriorproject.org.